bcomnes/goversion/README.md

 [pkg-go-dev-img]: https://pkg.go.dev/badge/github.com/bcomnes/goversion
 [pkg-go-dev-url]: https://pkg.go.dev/github.com/bcomnes/goversion

 `goversion` is a tool and library for managing semantic version bumps in your Go projects.
-It automates updating a version file, staging changes, committing, and tagging via Git—all through a simple CLI and programmatic API.
+It bumps a `version.go` file while creating  a semantic version commit and tag.
+It is intended for use with `go tool`s that are consumed from source.

+- `go generate` can generate go code from git commits, but it's too late to capture the current git tag into src during the generate step.
+- Build flags are useful for inserting version tags from git into binaries, however `go tool` consumes source code and not binaries.
+- By bumping `version.go` before creating the version commit, tools consumed by `go tool` are able to introspect version data using a simple and clean workflow

 ## Features